Felice Zennaro, Motherhood - Painted with black smoke on ceramic of an oval serving dish

 Description

 Felice Zennaro, also known as Leppa, was born on October 8, 1833, in Pellestrina, Venice province.
-His first artistic training took place at the Venetian Academy, where he likely met Natale Schiavoni, who had already settled permanently in the lagoon city at that time.
-Subsequently, Zennaro stayed in Milan, at the Brera Academy, as a student of Giuseppe Bertini, with studies often interrupted to voluntarily fight in the wars for independence against Austria, as evidenced by patriotic paintings such as La Battaglia della Bezzecca.
-A work of effective dramatic interpretation (Milan, Museo del Risorgimento), in which the artist was wounded and left for dead.
-In 1865, he exhibited in the Turca purchased by the Society of Fine Arts of Brera, and in 1898, he was in Turin with the painting Ingenuità e buon cuore; two years later, he exhibited First Steps at the Milan exhibition of 19th-century Lombard painting.
+His first artistic training took place at the Venetian Academy, where he likely met Natale Schiavoni, who by then had settled permanently in the Lagoon city.
+Later, Zennaro stayed in Milan, at the Brera Academy, as a student of Giuseppe Bertini, with studies often interrupted to voluntarily fight in the wars for independence against Austria, as evidenced by patriotic paintings such as La Battaglia della Bezzecca.
+This work is a powerful interpretation of drama (Milan, Museo del Risorgimento), in which the artist was wounded and left for dead.
+In 1865, he exhibited at the Brera Fine Arts Society a work titled Turca, purchased by the Society; in 1898, he was in Turin with the painting Ingenuità e buon cuore.
+Two years later, he exhibited First Steps at the Milanese exhibition of 19th-century Lombard painting.
 Even themes related to gender often refer to the Risorgimento epic or are connected to it.
-Moreover, his activity as a portraitist is noteworthy, as evidenced by works such as Self-Portrait, Portrait of Count Francesco Annoni, Portrait of Mrs. Cottini (Milan, Modern Art Gallery).
+Moreover, his activity as a portraitist is noteworthy, as evidenced by works such as Self-Portrait, Portrait of Count Francesco Annoni, and Portrait of Mrs. Cottini (Milan, Contemporary Art Gallery).
 He died in Milan on March 7, 1926.
-His works are housed in the Risorgimento Museum and in the collection of portraits at Ospedale Maggiore in Milan.
+His works are housed in the Risorgimento Museum and in the portrait collection of Ospedale Maggiore in Milan.

-Many styles characterize antique furniture, but a few are particularly prominent.
+There are many styles characterizing antique furniture, but a few are particularly prominent.
 Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo styles of Classicism, Renaissance, and Baroque.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the late 18th to early 19th centuries.
-Everything stems from Napoleon’s reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.
+This style originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese “barocco”—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
-Unique materials were selectively used to further emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
+The Baroque style, derived from the Portuguese word barocco—meaning an irregularly developed pearl—features highly ornate furniture designed to radiate splendor and play a significant role in luxury.
+Materials were selectively chosen to emphasize the grandeur of these pieces.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and solid, using brown stains, moldings, sturdy bases, and bas-reliefs.
-These were quite distinctive products but also opened up new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is often designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
+These products were quite distinctive but also introduced new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+The Renaissance also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.

 Attributes / Details